tombrunet/act-rules.github.io/_rules/table-headers-attribute-refer-to-data-cells-a25f45.md

 ## Accessibility Support

 Screen reader support for the `headers` attribute does not follow the HTML specification at this time.
 Some screen readers will allow `td` elements to be referenced by the `headers` attribute.
 Other screen readers will ignore the `headers` attribute completely and look for `th` elements within the column.
+Note also that HTML specification says that the `headers` element must reference a `th` element, but some screen readers allow `headers` to reference semantic headers (i.e., ARIA role defined) also.

 ## Background